-NOTE: In the Windup Position, a pitcher is permitted to have his/her "free" foot on the rubber, in front of the rubber, behind the rubber or off the side of the rubber.
+NOTE 1: In the Windup Position, a pitcher is permitted to have his/her "free" foot on the rubber, in front of the rubber, behind the rubber or off the side of the rubber.
+From the Windup Position, the pitcher may:

-b) THE SET POSITION.
-Set positions shall be indicated by the pitcher by he/she standing facing the batter with any part of the pivot foot on, or in front of, and in contact with, and not off the end of the pitcher's plate, holding the ball with both hands in front of the body and coming to a complete stop.
+- 1) Deliver the ball to the batter, or - 2) Step and throw to a base in an attempt to pick-off a runner, or - 3) Disengage the rubber (if the pitcher does they must drop their hand to his/her sides).
+NOTE 2: In disengaging the rubber the pitcher must step off with his/her pivot foot and not his/her free foot first.
+He/she may not go into a set or stretch position-if he/she does it is a balk. - standing facing the batter with any part of the pivot foot on, or in front of, and in contact with, and not off the end of the pitcher's plate, holding the ball with both hands in front of the body and coming to a complete stop.
 From such Set Position the pitcher may deliver the ball to the batter, throw to a base or step backward off the pitcher's plate with his/her pivot foot.
 Before assuming Set Position, the pitcher may elect to make any natural preliminary motion such as that known as the "stretch".
 But if the pitcher so elects, he/she shall come to the Set Position before delivering the ball to the batter.
 After assuming Set position, any natural motion associated with the pitcher's delivery of the ball to the batter commits the pitcher to pitch without alteration or interruption.
 Preparatory to coming to a set position, the pitcher shall have one hand on his/her side; from this position the pitcher shall go to his/her set position without interruption and in one continuous motion.
+The pitcher, following his/her stretch, must: - 1) Hold the ball in both hands in front of his/her body and; - 2) Come to a complete stop.